France national football team: Home stadium

 During France's early years, the team's national stadium alternated between the Parc des Princes in Paris and the Stade Olympique Yves-du-Manoir in Colombes.
 France also hosted matches at the Stade Pershing, Stade de Paris, and the Stade Buffalo, but to a minimal degree.
-As the years moved forward, France began hosting matches outside the city of Paris at such venues as the Stade Marcel Saupin in Nantes, the Stade Vélodrome in Marseille, the Stade de Gerland in Lyon, and the Stade de la Meinau in Strasbourg.
+As time passed, France began hosting matches outside the city of Paris at such venues as the Stade Marcel Saupin in Nantes, the Stade Vélodrome in Marseille, the Stade de Gerland in Lyon, and the Stade de la Meinau in Strasbourg.

 Following the renovation of the Parc des Princes in 1972, which gave the stadium the largest capacity in Paris, France moved into the venue permanently.
-The team still hosted friendly matches and minor FIFA World Cup and UEFA European Football Championship qualification matches at other venues.
-Twice France have played home matches in a French overseas department – in 2005 against Costa Rica in Fort-de-France (Martinique) and in 2010 against China in Saint Pierre (Réunion).
+The team still hosted friendly matches and minor World Cup and UEFA Euro qualification matches at other venues.
+France have played home matches in a French overseas department twice – in 2005 against Costa Rica in Fort-de-France (Martinique) and in 2010 against China in Saint Pierre (Réunion).
 Both matches were friendlies.

 In 1998, the Stade de France was inaugurated as France's national stadium ahead of the 1998 World Cup.
 Located in Saint-Denis, a Parisian suburb, the stadium has an all-seater capacity of 81,338.
 France's first match at the stadium was played on 28 January 1998 against Spain.
 France won the match 1–0, with Zinedine Zidane scoring the goal.
 Since that match, France has used the stadium for almost every major home game, including the 1998 World Cup final.

 Prior to matches, home or away, the national team trains at the INF Clairefontaine academy in Clairefontaine-en-Yvelines.
 Clairefontaine is the national association football centre and is among 12 élite academies throughout the country.
 The centre was inaugurated in 1976 by former FFF president Fernand Sastre and opened in 1988.
 The center drew media spotlight following its usage as a base camp by the team that won the 1998 World Cup.

 In the 20th and 23rd minute of an international friendly on 13 November 2015, against Germany, three groups of terrorists attempted to detonate bomb vests, at three entrances of Stade de France, and two explosions occurred.
 Play would continue, until the 94th minute, in order to keep the crowd from panicking.
 Consequently, the stadium was evacuated through the unaffected gates of the stadium away from the players benches.
 Due to the blocked exits, spectators who could not leave the stadium had to go down to the pitch and wait until it was safer.
+As a result of the attacks, both teams would remain in the stadium until the day after.